Can pets eat Oregano?

 Description

 Oregano is a pungent culinary herb with small leaves and woody stems, used fresh or dried in tomato sauces, pizza seasoning, marinades, and roasted dishes.
-It is sold as dried flakes, fresh sprigs, and concentrated oils.
-Oregano is flavorful but not a necessary pet dietary ingredient.
+Sold as dried flakes, fresh sprigs, and concentrated oils.

-Dried oregano is more concentrated than fresh leaves, and oregano oil is far stronger than culinary use.
-Herb blends often pair oregano with garlic powder, onion powder, chili, and salt.
-These mixes are not pet-friendly.
+Dried oregano is more concentrated than fresh leaves; oregano oil is far stronger than culinary leaf use.
+Italian seasoning blends and pizza sauces often include garlic powder and onion powder alongside oregano.

-Exposure often comes from leftover pizza crusts, pasta sauces, and seasoned meats where oregano is part of a broader spice profile.
-Even if the herb itself is only mildly irritating, the combined seasoning load can upset digestion.
+Exposure comes from pizza crusts, pasta sauces, and seasoned meats where oregano is part of a broader spice profile.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.